aturley/pony-irc-demo/README.md

   in that directory.
 It will write the messages it receives to stdout.
 I'm currently connecting with `Textual`, an OS X IRC client.

+* Added a shitty command parser.

 ### NEW

-* Added a shitty command parser.
+* Add a command handler to the server.